-The Credit Agreement contains certain financial covenants, such as requirements for the Company to maintain a minimum liquidity balance, minimum tangible net worth, and leverage and interest coverage ratios.
-As of December 31, 2022, the Company was in compliance with all financial covenants.
+The Credit Agreement and Note Purchase Agreement contain certain financial covenants, such as requirements for the Company to maintain a minimum liquidity balance, minimum tangible net worth, and leverage and interest coverage ratios.
+As of December 31, 2023, the Company was in compliance with all financial covenants.

-The aggregate maturities of the principal balances of the notes and other debts payable subsequent to December 31, 2022 are as follows(dollars in thousands):
+The aggregate maturities of the principal balances of the notes and other debts payable subsequent to December 31, 2023 are as follows(dollars in thousands):